"Beyond Hearts and Minds"

 The blade gouged into the youkai's chest.
 From the wound poured out miasma.
 Nopperabou's mouth formed a silent scream as she disappeared.

 Sasuke reached into his pocket, and felt the omamori.
 Its temperature was waning.
 He saw Sakura open her mouth to speak.
-"I know," he stated, "She's not dead.
+"I know," he said, "She's not dead.
 Yet."

 The medic blinked, then gave a weak nod.
 Using Sasuke as an anchor, Sakura pulled herself in a standing position.
 At the hint of a wobble, Sasuke easily caught her.
 She relented at his support.